owenramber1989/owenramber1989/README.md

 #### 🌱 Things I am currently working on:
-- Finish my Computer Science Bachelor Degree
+- Studying for my Computer Science Bachelor's Degree
-- Reading source code of PostgresQL, Mysql, DuckDB, TiDB, OceanBase, ClickHouse
+- Analyzing source code of PostgresQL, Mysql, DuckDB, TiDB, OceanBase, ClickHouse
 - Taking online courses about DBMS implementation (*thanks to Andy*) and operating systems
+- Learning functional programming and French
 - Trying to be a contributor of DuckDB 🚀 *coming soon*

 #### :muscle: Things I am challenging myself with: